Diversity on Campus

 Upcoming Cultural Programs

-The Ally Network at Clarke promotes and provides safe and inclusive environments for our students, peers, and colleagues of all gender identities, gender expressions, and sexual orientations.
-Being part of the Ally Network means to actively support and advocate for our LGBTQ+ community.
+The Ally Network at Clarke promotes and provides safe and inclusive environments for our students, peers, and colleagues regardless of race, gender identity, expressions, and sexual orientation to create a more inclusive society.
+Being part of the Ally Network means to actively support and advocate for marginalized populations.
 Those who complete the Ally Network training workshops may choose to display a placard on their office or workspace to visually communicate their commitment.

-Contact Triston King for more information about the Ally Network and its training workshops.
+Contact Will Hudson or the Intercultural Programs office for more information about the Ally Network and its training workshops.

 Diversity, Equity & Inclusion Committee

 The committee is comprised of administration, faculty, staff, and students.
 Everyone in our Clarke community is welcome to reach out to the committee.
-Contact Mary Gitau for more information.
+Contact Miranda Kieler, committee chair, for more information.

 We are dedicated to hearing the voices of individuals and investigating concerns.
 We strive to resolve crime and community issues, especially those of bias or discrimination.
 You can report an incident anonymously or by name.